fscm/docker-unbound/README.md

 ```
 docker run --volume <UNBOUND_VOL>:/data/unbound:rw --detach --interactive --tty --publish 53:53/udp <USER>/<IMAGE>:<TAG> start
 ```

-The Docker options `--cap-add=NET_ADMIN` and `--device=/dev/net/tun` are required for the container to be able to start.

 To help managing the container and the Unbound instance a name can be given to the container.
 To do this use the `--name <NAME>` docker option when starting